CA-ma/CA_ITP_week1/README.md

 Details
 1. Contains a few files for practicing Git commands.
-2. GitPongDemo is located in the maxAubain account forked with a repository created by Amina Touray.
+2. GitPongDemo is located in the maxAubain account forked from a repository created by Amina Touray.